Cha-K28/First-Milestone-Project/README.md

 I tested the website on various different screen sizes and monitors.

-I also tested the site on Chrome, Firefox and Safari browsers.
+I also tested the site on Chrome, Firefox and Safari browsers on both a Windows PC and a MAC.

                                 ---------------------------------------------------------------------